OP-TED/eforms-sdk-explorer/README.md

 ## Contributing to the SDK Explorer

-If you are interested in this applications, we welcome your contributions:
+If you are interested in this application, we welcome your contributions:

-- You can suggest features and improvements in GitHub Issues.
+- You can suggest features and improvements in [GitHub Issues](https://github.com/OP-TED/eforms-sdk-explorer/issues).
-- You can clone or fork the repository and implement features and improvements that you would like to add to the SDK Explorer.
-Please submit your code for merging in the develop branch with a GitHub Pull Request.
+- You can clone or fork the repository and implement any features or improvements that you would like to add to the SDK Explorer.
+Please submit your code for merging into the `develop` branch with a GitHub Pull Request.